 The Implementation Of Stock-Based Benefits Will Increase Our Future Compensation Expense And Reduce Our Earnings, And May Dilute Your Ownership Interest In Lake Shore Bancorp.
-We intend to adopt a stock option plan that will provide for grants to eligible officers, directors and employees of options to purchase common stock of up to 4.90% of the shares of common stock outstanding after the offering (including shares issued to the Lake Shore Charitable Foundation).
-We also intend to adopt a management recognition plan that will provide for awards of common stock to eligible officers, directors and employees of up to 1.96% of the shares of common stock outstanding after the offering (including shares issued to The Lake Shore Charitable Foundation).
+We intend to adopt a stock option plan that will provide for grants to eligible officers and directors of options to purchase common stock of up to 4.90% of the shares outstanding after the offering (including shares issued to the Lake Shore Charitable Foundation).
+We also intend to adopt a management recognition plan that will provide for awards of common stock to eligible officers and directors of up to 1.96% of the shares outstanding after the offering (including shares issued to The Lake Shore Charitable Foundation).
 We will fund these plans through either open market purchases, if permitted, or from the issuance of authorized but unissued shares.
 These plans will increase our future costs of compensating our officers and directors, thereby reducing our earnings.
-In addition, stockholders will experience a 1.9% reduction or dilution in ownership interest in the event newly-issued shares are used to fund restricted stock awards and a 4.7% reduction or dilution in ownership interest in the event newly-issued shares are used to fund the stock options.
+In addition, stockholders will experience a reduction in ownership interest in the event newly-issued shares are used to fund stock options and restricted stock awards.